deepakjois/website/source/About The Site.md

 ---
 title: About The Site
 published: 2015-04-03
-lead: This site started life back in April 2009.
 ---

+This site started life back in April 2009.
 Since then I keep gravitating between actively updating it and ignoring it completely, with an occasional burst where I fiddle around with the backend and design.

 ## Content
 In the latest iteration of this site, I am trying to gather everything I have written (prose or code) in a single place.
 Currently, the best way to navigate the content is to use the [home page](/).
 When the site grows and adds more pages, I plan to add a section listing the latest entries in chronological order (with an <abbr title="Really Simple Syndication">RSS</abbr> feed to go along with it as well).